ansibleguy/collection_opnsense/README.md

 - 'option not in list' => an invalid option was provided for this parameter
 - 'port only allowed for tcp/udp' => any protocol except 'TCP' or 'UDP' provided

+**Known issues**:

+- **Module-call taking long**

+  Many of the modules need to 'apply' its configuration after a change happened.

+  Sometimes this 'reload' takes some time as the firewall needs to process some information.

+  Per example:

+  - URL-Table alias needs to be populated
+  - Syslog needs to resolve its DNS-target (_if not able to resolve_)

+  **What to do about it?**

+  If you are calling a module **in a loop** for multiple items - it might be faster to use the [reload module](https://github.com/ansibleguy/collection_opnsense/blob/stable/docs/use_reload.md).